Fraud Prevention Begins with You!

 - Change your computer account and mobile device passwords on a frequent basis.

-- Keep your machine patched with the latest software security updates.
+- Keep your machine and mobile device patched with the latest software security updates.

 - Install a firewall to block outside access to unnecessary ports and services on your machine.